openbabel/documentation/Introduction/faq.rst

 .. rubric:: When I convert from SMILES to MOL2/PDB/etc., why are all of the coordinates zero?

 The SMILES format contains 2D information on the molecule.
 That is, it says which atoms are connected to which other atoms, and what type of bonds are present.
 MOL2, PDB and several other formats contain 3D coordinate information not present in the SMILES format.
 Since Open Babel does not attempt to generate 3D structure by default, all of the coordinates are set to zero.
 However, it is possible to generate 3D structure with the release of Open Babel 2.2.0 using the ``--gen3d`` option.

-.. rubric:: What doesn't Open Babel support yet?

-A couple of things.
-See the proposed roadmap (**TODO**) for examples of things we'd like to see in future versions.

-.. todo:: Need to add the roadmap, or else remove this comment.

 .. rubric:: What sorts of features will be added in the future?